SSDD-2025/practica-sistemas-distribuidos-2025-grupo-6/README.md

 Therefore it is related to the entities: product, review and order.
     At this moment, only one admin user can be used.

 - **Product**: represents the products available in the application.
-There are thre types of producs: *new*, *reconditioned* and *second-hand*. << Both types of products have images of themselves, can have user reviews, and can be part of orders with the difference that first-hand products can be in multiple orders and second-hand products can only be in one. (esta raro)>>
+There are thre types of producs: *new*, *reconditioned* and *second-hand*.
+All types of products have images of themselves, can have user reviews, and can be part of orders with the difference that new products can be in multiple orders and second-hand products can only be in one.
 Therefore it is related to the entities: user, review and order.

 - **Review**: a review is created by a user and is associated with a product.